Weil conjectures and affine hypersurfaces: Introduction

+The paper is organized as follows.
+Section~\ref{sec:perv} recalls the few facts about perverse sheaves that we need.
+In Section~\ref{sec:trivial}, we explain the lower semicontinuity of weights.
+Finally, in Section~\ref{sec:proof}, we assemble these ingredients to prove Theorem~\ref{theorem:wrh}.

-This proof arose from teaching a course on the Weil conjectures in Fall 2025.
+\textbf{Acknowledgments.} This proof arose from teaching a course on the Weil conjectures in Fall 2025.
 At first, I planned to cover Scholl's reduction, but I noticed that the perverse degeneration lemma~\ref{lemma:perverse-degeneration-lemma} could be used to give an arguably less technical proof.
 The other key input, i.e., Artin's vanishing theorem, was needed in \cite{deligne_weil1,scholl_hypersurfaces-and-weil-conjectures} anyway.
 I am grateful to the students in my class for their questions and feedback.

-I worked out the details while at the Tianyuan Mathematical Research Center, during the November event ``Exponential sums: Theory, Computation, and Applications'' organized by Daqing Wan and Ping Xi.
+I worked out the details while at the Tianyuan Mathematical Research Center, during the event ``Exponential sums: Theory, Computation, and Applications'' organized by Daqing Wan and Ping Xi.
 I thank the organizers for inviting me, and the Center for a wonderful working environment.

-I would like to thank Shizhang Li and Daqing Wan for carefully reading the manuscript and for their suggestions that improved the exposition of this paper.
+I would like to thank Shizhang Li, Daqing Wan, and an anonymous referee for carefully reading the manuscript and for their suggestions that improved the exposition of this paper.
 I am also grateful to Tony Scholl for sharing the historical background and motivation behind his paper~\cite{scholl_hypersurfaces-and-weil-conjectures}.